Most B2B SaaS marketing campaigns are doomed to fail. But, it doesn't have to be that way. See our guide for tips on planning, executing, and...

 Even though you need at least 300 contacts to be able to run the ads, LinkedIn suggests the following:

 “A good rule of thumb when starting out is to keep the target audience over 50,000 for Sponsored Content and Text Ads, and over 15,000 for Message Ads."

-These are people who have never engaged with your company before, so having a good knowledge of your ICP and Personas is vital to creating a custom LinkedIn audience.
+These are people who have never engaged with your company before, so having a good knowledge and strong definitions of your ICP and Personas is vital to creating an effective custom LinkedIn audience.

-It’s vital to keep close communication with your sales team to receive valuable insights from the deals they've closed, the quality of conversions that the marketing team is driving.
-This will help you better refine the campaigns' targeting.
+It’s vital to keep close communication with your sales team to receive valuable insights from the deals they've closed and the quality of conversions that the marketing team is driving.
+This will help you better refine campaigns' targeting.